khanak901/Student-Score-Prediction/README.md

-# Student Score Prediction Using Linear Regression
+# 🎓 Student Score Prediction Using Linear Regression

 ## 📌 Project Overview

 This project uses **Linear Regression** to predict a student's score based on the number of hours they studied.

-The project also evaluates the model's performance using:

-* Mean Absolute Error (MAE)
-* Mean Squared Error (MSE)
-* Root Mean Squared Error (RMSE)
+The model is also evaluated using different error metrics to measure its performance.

 ## 🛠️ Technologies Used